At present, around 30% of undergraduates live in university-administered halls, colleges and non-hall housing.

 The latest four blocks of Residential Colleges on Lung Wah Street, Kennedy Town would offer 1,800 places for undergraduate and postgraduate students.
 The Residential Colleges would have strong representation of local, mainland and overseas students.
 There will be a lot of in-depth academic and cultural exchange.
 Students will also have very close engagement with the neighborhood community.

-Non-hall housing offered by HKU include the student flats at 6 Sassoon Road, and the Pokfield Road Residences.
+Non-hall housing offered by HKU include the Student Flats at 6 Sassoon Road, Pokfield Road Residences and Ching Lin Terrace Residence.

 Off-Campus Private Rented Properties